 If you do it right, a naughty quickie can deliver the thrills married sex has often lost.
-There is a place for slow, romantic sex with lots of flattering lights and foreplay, but spontaneous and super fast changes the pace in more ways than one.
+There is a place for slow, romantic sex with lots of flattering lights and foreplay, but if it’s spontaneous and super fast, it changes the pace in more ways than one.

 “Don’t doubt the aphrodisiac qualities of a quickie,” says Elisabeth.
 “Think of adultery.
 No, I’m not suggesting that you have an affair, but couples in these illicit ‘relationships’ believe they are in the grips of the greatest passion, when in fact what they’re actually experiencing is just sneaky, fast sex.
 It’s very addictive.”

 Try having a quickie five minutes before you’re due to go to work or before you’re expecting guests.
 There’s nothing like initiating a speedy, giggly, shirt-fumbling knee-trembler to make him feel desirable.
 It’s the equivalent of him buying you a dozen roses.
 It’ll bring colour to your cheeks and make you want to do the delicious act all over again.

 A little bit of effort to surprise your partner with a new seduction technique or outfit can reap huge rewards, according to Laura Corn, sexpert and author of 101 Nights of Grrreat Sex.
 And the great thing about being married is that you’re comfortable enough with each other to try something new.